natareo/assembly-workshop-2021/_episodes/03-hoon-3--subject-oriented-programming.md

 - `$%` buccen creates a collection of named values (type members).
 - `$=` bucwut defines a union, a set validating membership across a defined collection of items.
 (This is similar to a `typedef` or `enum` in C-related languages.)

 To illustrate these, we consider several ways to define a vehicle.
-In the first, we employ only `+$` to capture key vehicle characteristics.
+In the first, we employ only `+$` lusbuc to capture key vehicle characteristics.
 Using only lusbuc, it's hard to say much of interest:

 ```hoon
 +$  vehicle  tape               :: vehicle identification number